Qiskit/qiskit/CONTRIBUTING.md

 - You must submit the pull request and drive all communications.
 It is not acceptable to allow an agent to publicly interact autonomously with the Qiskit repository.

-- You have reviewed and fully understand all code you submit, and explain the reasoning for it.
+- You have reviewed and fully understand all code you submit, and can explain the reasoning for it.
   Asking an LLM to explain the reasoning for you is not acceptable.

 - Your use of the tool, or the use of the output in Qiskit, does not violate any third-party